 After a night at the sleepy town of Kasungu, you arrive at popular Mabuya Camp in the capital city, Lilongwe, which marks a rest day and the end of this section.
 Here, riders can visit a nearby shopping centre, surf the net, haggle for handicrafts, or just kick back with a few delicious Carlsberg beers or a shot of the more sinister Malawi Gin.

 Malawi’s altitude moderates what would otherwise be a tropical climate.
 Riders can expect high humidity along the lake, and temperate days on the plateau, with a few heavy showers, some lighter rainfall, and periods of intense sunshine.
-By the time the Tour reaches Lilongwe in early April the rainy season should be almost over.
+By the time the tour reaches Lilongwe in early April the end of the rainy season should be near.

-This section starts in the capital city of Malawi from where it’s a pleasant day’s ride west into Zambia, a country named after the fabled Zambezi River.
+This section starts in the Malawian capital of Lilongwe from where it’s a pleasant day’s ride west into Zambia, a country named after the fabled Zambezi River.
 Presently, Zambia has huge wilderness parks off the beaten track and relatively little tourism.
-But that won’t last long.
 If your ideal trip is one with few tourists, fantastic scenery, friendly people, and lots of cycling, then the “Zone” can’t be beat.

-Once in Zambia you will ride through thinly populated countrysides, along the Great East Road, passing villages of huts that bespeak the humble subsistence farming existence of the local people.
-After crossing the Luangwa River bridge, the route takes you along the edge of the Lower Zambezi National Park, which is becoming renowned for its natural splendor and wildlife.
-A day off awaits in Lusaka, Zambia’s bustling capital city, where one can explore a nearby mall and the national University, or just kick back poolside.
+Once in Zambia you will ride across thinly populated countrysides, along the Great East Road, passing villages of huts that bespeak the humble subsistence farming existence of the local people.
+After crossing the Luangwa River bridge, the tour heads for Lusaka, Zambia’s bustling capital city, where one can explore a nearby mall and the National University, or just kick back poolside.

 From Lusaka to Livingstone the roads are flatter and fast, passing through several larger towns with well stocked shops.
 At our campsite in Livingstone, you can arrange your Vic Falls outings, from a basic tour with drenching jaw-dropping viewpoints, to the world’s 3rd highest bungee jump off the Zambezi River bridge, helicopter rides, and white water rafting.
-The people, the adventures, and the natural wonder of Victoria Falls all await you in the “Zone.”
+The people, the adventures, and the natural wonder of Victoria Falls make for an amazing conclusion to and experience in the “Zone.”

-The next week provides some of the longest and flattest cycling days on the Tour including six centuries (100 miles) in seven days of riding.
+The next week features the longest and flattest cycling days on the tour including six centuries (100 miles) in seven days of riding.
 This is a pure road riding section, and a true test of endurance.
 Fortunately, you will also be riding through one of the most impressive wildlife habitats on the planet.
 Botswana is home to some 110,000 elephants that roam through the Kalahari and Chobe National Parks.
-Don’t be surprised if you have to stop on a highway to allow a family of elephants to cross at a safe distance!
+Don’t be surprised if you have to stop on a highway to allow a family of elephants or a solitary male Bull Elephant to cross at a safe distance!

-After camping near the Makgadikgadi Pans Game Reserve you arrive at northern Botswana’s largest town, Maun, for a rest day on which you can take a dugout canoe or a small plane ride into the Okavango, the world’s largest inland river delta.
-The cycling then continues along the Trans-Kalahari Highway towards the border of Namibia, a country whose stunning arid landscapes are one of the world’s best kept secrets.
+After camping near the Makgadikgadi Pans Game Reserve you arrive at northern Botswana’s largest town, Maun, for a rest day when you can take a dugout canoe or a small plane ride into the Okavango, the world’s largest inland river delta.
+The cycling then continues along the Trans-Kalahari Highway, including “the Longest day” at 208 km, towards the border of Namibia, a country whose stunning arid landscapes are one of the world’s best kept secrets.

 This section ends in the Namibian capital, Windhoek, a modern, cosmopolitan city that lies in the middle of the country.
-Here riders can enjoy fabulous beer, great restaurants, a blend of southern African and German cultures, and some amazing shopping, before jumping back on their bikes for the Tour’s home stretch.
+Here riders can enjoy fabulous beer, great restaurants, a blend of southern African and German cultures, and some amazing shopping.

 Starting from Windhoek, you will cycle southwest on dirt and sand roads, across the central Namibia plateau and then down into the Namib desert.
-The highlight of this section is bound to be the dawn visit to the world’s highest sand dunes at Sossusvlei, near Sesriem.
+The highlight of this section is bound to be the dawn visit to the world’s highest sand dunes at Sossusvlei, near Sesriem, and the wildlife buffet at the hotel next to our campsite.
 Departing the dunes, our route turns south and traverses harshly beautiful and thinly populated lands, en route to the Fish River Canyon, another of Namibia’s natural wonders.
 From there it’s a long day’s pedal to the scenic Senqu (Orange) River and the final border crossing into South Africa.
-The excitement builds everyday, as full Tour and sectional riders share in the emotional conclusion of this incredible journey.
+The excitement builds everyday, as full tour and sectional riders share in the emotional conclusion of this incredible journey.